-- Continue the federal investment for transit and multimodal projects in the Denver region. - Provide dedicated sources of revenue and increased funding for bus rapid transit and rail new starts programs. - Continue to provide federal funding for the Fas-Tracks corridors (over time this could include
+- Continue the federal investment for transit and multimodal projects in the Denver region. - Provide dedicated sources of revenue and increased funding for bus rapid transit and rail new starts programs. - Support federal funding for the Front Range Passenger Rail project through a direct appropriation or increased funding to the National Railroad Passenger Corporation (Amtrak) for the project.

-- corridors that have had to be removed from the fiscally constrained regional transportation plan). - Clarify with regard to transit-oriented developments that up to a half-mile from an existing or proposed transit station, parking and transportation infrastructure, transit-oriented development planning, land acquisition and a project or program that supports compact, mixed-use, mixed-income, bicycle/pedestrian friendly development are eligible for federal transportation funding and require that this clarification be incorporated in funding program decisions, and work to identify additional sources of funding. - Incorporate the Partnership for Sustainable Communities' livability principles into federal policy and investment decisions. - Improve transportation services for older adults and individuals with disabilities by giving states added flexibility in utilizing their federal funds; enhancing the planning and coordination process; providing technical assistance; and promoting innovative community programs. - Designate the "Rocky Mountain Corridor" (from Cheyenne, Wyoming, through Colorado to Albuquerque, New Mexico, and the Interstate 70 corridor from Denver International Airport to the Utah border) and the Western Regional Alliance high-speed rail network (to provide high-speed rail connections between Denver, Salt Lake City, Reno, Las Vegas, and Phoenix) as High-Speed Rail Corridors.
+- Continue to provide federal funding for the Fas-Tracks corridors (over time this could include corridors that have had to be removed from the fiscally constrained regional transportation plan). - Clarify with regard to transit-oriented developments that up to a half-mile from an existing or proposed transit station, parking and transportation infrastructure, transit-oriented development planning, land acquisition and a project or program that supports compact, mixed-use, mixed-income, bicycle/pedestrian friendly development are eligible for federal transportation funding and require that this clarification be incorporated in funding program decisions, and work to identify additional sources of funding. - Incorporate the Partnership for Sustainable Communities' livability principles into federal policy and investment decisions. - Improve transportation services for older adults and individuals with disabilities by giving states added flexibility in utilizing their federal funds; enhancing the planning and coordination process; providing technical assistance; and promoting innovative community programs. - Designate the "Rocky Mountain Corridor" (from Cheyenne, Wyoming, through Colorado to Albuquerque, New Mexico, and the Interstate 70 corridor from Denver International Airport to the Utah border) and the Western Regional Alliance high-speed rail network (to provide high-speed rail connections between Denver, Salt Lake City, Reno, Las Vegas, and Phoenix) as High-Speed Rail Corridors.
 This action would identify them as having potential for high-speed rail activity and enable these corridors to receive federal funds that might become available for corridor studies of high-speed rail options, development of plans for high-speed rail infrastructure, construction of high-speed rail facilities and highway/rail grade crossing safety improvements.